kuokuo123/otter-launcher/README.md

-esc_to_abort = true # allow to quit pressing esc; a useful option for vi users cheatsheet_entry = "?" # when entered, otter-launcher will show a list of configured modules cheatsheet_viewer = "less -R" # the program that otter-launcher will pipe cheatsheet into loop_mode = false # in loop mode, otter-launcher won't quit after running a module
+esc_to_abort = true # allow to quit pressing esc; a useful option for vi users cheatsheet_entry = "?" # when entered, otter-launcher will show a list of configured modules cheatsheet_viewer = "less -R" # the program that otter-launcher will pipe cheatsheet into loop_mode = false # in loop mode, otter-launcher won't quit after running a module, and can be used with a scratchpad
 #callback = "" # if set, otter-launcher will run the command after a module is executed; for example, using swaymsg to adjust window size